 The NCUA recognizes that some credit unions may need additional time to implement changes and to fully comply with the new requirements.
-The NCUA examiners have been instructed to accept a credit union's reasonable and good faith efforts to comply with the new rule throughout 2018.
+NCUA examiners have been instructed to accept a credit union's reasonable and good faith efforts to comply with the new rule throughout 2018.
 However, credit unions should understand that the NCUA's acceptance of good faith efforts for supervision purposes does not shield a credit union from FinCEN penalties that could arise from failing to comply with all BSA/AML requirements.

-If you have any questions regarding this letter, please contact your regional office or state supervisory authority.
+The NCUA has consolidated BSA resources for credit unions on the NCUA website.1 If you have any questions regarding this letter, please contact your regional office or state supervisory authority.

 Sincerely,

-/s/

-J. Mark McWatters
+J. Mark McWatters Chairman

-Chairman